nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 |HTTP API|8500|`-1` to disable|Used by clients to talk to the HTTP API.
 TCP only.|
 |DNS&nbsp;Interface|8600|`-1` to disable||

--> **TIP** As mentioned in the [datacenter design section](#1-1-1-single-datacenter), network areas and network segments can be used to prevent opening up firewall ports between different subnets.
+-> As mentioned in the [datacenter design section](#1-1-1-single-datacenter), network areas and network segments can be used to prevent opening up firewall ports between different subnets.

 ### RAFT Tuning